Songberry/Forerunner-56---Everia/README.md

 # Forerunner 56 - Everia
 Minecraft modpack currently in Alpha testing.
-Please log any issues or bugs here.
+Please log any issues or bugs here on Github.
+Thanks :)